Jesse Watters: Career

-After graduating from Trinity College in Hartford, Watters was employed as a production assistant at Fox News in New York City.
-In 2003, he moved to the production staff of The O'Reilly Factor; in 2004, Watters began to appear on air in segments of O'Reilly's show.

-On June 11, 2014, Watters debuted on the Fox News Channel show Outnumbered, later occasionally appearing as a guest co-host.
+After graduating from Trinity College, Watters was employed as a production assistant at the Fox News studio in New York City.
+In 2003, he moved to the production staff of The O'Reilly Factor, and in 2004, Watters began to appear on air in segments of O'Reilly's show.
+Watters had also appeared as a co-host on the Fox News Channel show Outnumbered.
 On November 20, 2015, Watters debuted his own monthly Fox News program, Watters' World.

-While Watters is characterized as an "ambush journalist", Watters has said, "I try to make it enjoyable for the person I'm interviewing.
+During his time on The O'Reilly Factor and Watters' World, Watters was characterized as an "ambush journalist", having chased down former NPR CEO Vivian Schiller.
+In response to this, Watters has said, "I try to make it enjoyable for the person I'm interviewing.
 We always come away from the interview all smiles, for the most part.
-And it's always fun to come back and look at the footage and say, 'Oh my gosh, what just happened?'"
+And it's always fun to come back and look at the footage and say, 'Oh my gosh, what just happened?

 In January 2017, Watters' World became a weekly show, airing Saturdays at 8 p.m.
 ET.
 In April 2017, Watters became a co-host of the roundtable series The Five.

-In April 2021, HarperCollins announced the publication of Watters' new book, How I Saved the World, which was published on July 6.
+In April 2021, HarperCollins announced the publication of Watters' first book, How I Saved the World, which was published on July 6.
 The book debuted at number one on The New York Times nonfiction best-seller list for the week ending July 10, 2021.

+Watters' World aired its final episode in January 2022.
 After being one of several rotating fill-in hosts in the network's 7 p.m. time slot, it was announced on January 10, 2022, that Watters would become the permanent host of a new primetime show, titled Jesse Watters Primetime, which debuted on January 24, 2022.

-Watters' World program ended its run on January 15, 2022, while Watters continues to be a co-host of the continuing The Five.
+Watters continued to co-host The Five at 5 p.m.

-In June 2023, Fox News announced Watters as the permanent host of the network's 8 p.m.
-EST hour following the firing of controversial fellow conservative commentator Tucker Carlson.
+In June 2023, following the firing of controversial fellow conservative commentator Tucker Carlson, Fox News announced Watters as the permanent host of the network's 8 p.m.
+ET hour.
 In January 2024, he claimed to viewers, without evidence, that pop singer Taylor Swift and Kansas City Chiefs player Travis Kelce's relationship was part of a "psyop" directed by the United States Department of Defense.
 In July 2024, he said that he "heard the scientists say the other day that when a man votes for a woman, he actually transitions into a woman."